A Spanner for the Day After: Introduction

-\textbf{Shadow.} Underlying our construction is the notion of identifying the points that loose connectivity when the failure set is removed.
+\paragraph{Shadow.} Underlying our construction is the notion of identifying the points that loose connectivity when the failure set is removed.
 Intuitively, a point is in the shadow if it is surrounded by failed points.
-We believe that this concept is of independent interest -- see \secref{shadow} for details and relevant results in one dimension and \apndref{shadow:h:d} for an additional result in higher dimensions.
+We believe that this concept is of independent interest -- see \secref{shadow} for details and relevant results in one dimension.